What Comes First?

 The Evaluation Process

 You will need to determine how valuable each consideration is and base your decision on which approach best meets your needs.
-We encourage you to discuss your options with family, your lender and your agent before proceeding.
+We encourage you to discuss your options with family, your lender and your real estate agent before proceeding.

 Caution: there will be exceptions to these general statements in the Time Trap tool below.